New York Itinerary – 3 Days in New York City for First Timers

 Stop #2: Times Square (free!)

-It's about one of the most touristy things to do out there, but it's a must-see for a reason.
+It's about one of the most touristy things to do in New York, but it's a must-see for a reason.
 The hustle and bustle of New York City life really converge on Times Square, and it's a unique chance to see some of the more bizarre figures in NYC pop culture.

 It's also a great place to souvenir shop, with everything from iconic shops like the Disney Store to hole-in-the-wall trinket joints.
 You'll likely only want to spend a short time here unless you're shopping, so reserve between 30 minutes and an hour of your morning.